 - the branding and advertising are kept minimal and subtle;

-- a marketing plan stands behind the video (whether it’s paid or free promotion, there is a plan how the link to the video will be initially distributed – if you want to set a fire, first you must collect the driest timber and ignite them);
+- a marketing plan stands behind the video (whether it’s paid or free promotion, there is a plan for how the link to the video will be initially distributed – if you want to set a fire, first you must collect the driest timber and ignite them);

-So even if a shoe seller can find the way to use quiz for viral growth, then it is a must try for you as a startup assuming you have an innovative product or a service.
+So even if a shoe seller can find the way to use the quiz for viral growth, then it is a must-try for you as a startup assuming you have an innovative product or a service.
 Quizzes are great to introduce innovations.
 While the product is new, potential customers are unaware of it and don’t search for it.
-But if you would create a quiz which reveals how this innovation solves the well know severe problem (think about the ladies when they have to decide which shoes fit their style best :)), that could initiate “aha” or “wow” moments and your target audience will be sharing your quiz like crazy.
+But if you would create a quiz which reveals how this innovation solves the well know the severe problem (think about the ladies when they have to decide which shoes fit their style best :)), that could initiate “aha” or “wow” moments and your target audience will be sharing your quiz like crazy.

 - create a giveaway for a particular blog or another channel that reaches your target audience – let the owner of the channel share it with his audience;

-- offer a free account to thought leaders and ask to share their experience with the public;
+- offer a free account to thought leaders and ask them to share their experience with the public;

-- reach out group leaders on social networks (Linkedin, Facebook, Meetup or any other social network where your target customers are active) and ask them if they’d share your giveaway with their group members;
+- reach out-group leaders on social networks (Linkedin, Facebook, Meetup or any other social network where your target customers are active) and ask them if they’d share your giveaway with their group members;

 - use new marketing tools like Maitre App or Pay with a tweet to fuel up viral sharing of your giveaways or any other content.

-You already know about top 5 types of marketing material that can boost your startup’s viral growth.
+You already know about the top 7 types of marketing material that can boost your startup’s viral growth.
 But before creating any marketing material, be sure, you are providing something people want, and that is worth talking about.
-Otherwise, none of tips and tricks will help you.
+Otherwise, none of the tips and tricks will help you.
 Even on the contrary – you could get anti-advertising by creating a negative viral effect.
 Trying to leverage other peoples’ audience is another condition you should keep in mind.
 If you can find any way to leverage someone else’s audience, then you will be taking advantage of a traffic shortcut and will be standing on the right track creating a viral effect.
 That’s the essence of viral growth.
-But to use someone else’s audience, you must provide a valuable and exciting to share content.
+But to use someone else’s audience, you must provide valuable and exciting to share content.